IAHispano/Applio/README.md

 - Supports training with a small dataset, yielding commendable results, especially with audio clips of at least 10 minutes of low-noise speech.

 ### Universal Compatibility
-- Acceleration support for AMD/Intel graphics cards and enhanced acceleration for Intel ARC graphics cards, including IPEX compatibility.
+- Acceleration support for AMD/Intel graphics cards and enhanced acceleration for Intel ARC graphics cards, including IPEX compatibility (Not for training).

 ### Overtraining Detection
 - This feature keeps track of the current progress trend and stops the training if no improvement is found after 100 epochs.